ElektraInitiative/libelektra/src/bindings/rust/README.md

 ### Key

-An example for using a key.
+An example for using a `StringKey`.
 For a full example, see the [examples](elektra/src/examples.rs).

 ```rust
 extern crate elektra;